LacusSolutions/br-utils-js/README.md

 **returns** `boolean`

-The `validate` method receives a string as its single parameter, evaluate it and returns `true` or `false` as output.
-This parameter may contain any character like letters, symbols, punctuation or white spaces, but it will immediately return `false` in case the expected 11 digits are not found to be deeply evaluated.
+The `validate` method receives a string as its single parameter, evaluates it and returns `true` or `false` as output.
+This parameter may contain any character like letters, symbols, punctuation or white spaces, but it will immediately return `false` in case the expected 14 digits are not found to be deeply evaluated.

 ```js